mesurace/angularjs_karma_jasmine/README.md

 # 1. Set Up(on mac)

-1. Create a folder in a desired directory in your PC
+1. Create a folder.
-2. Open terminal and set your folder to current directory.
+2. Open terminal and go to your folder.
 3. Make sure you have npm installed.

           Run : npm init